-Focus - Respecting and promoting human rights in Danone operations
+Focus - Respecting and promoting human rights in Danone operations the Company developed the principal guidelines as well as a risk self-assessment tool in 2019.

 In November 2017, as part of a Consumer Goods Forum (CGF) group initiative on forced labor, Danone pledged to adopt policies to embed the CGF's principles throughout its own operations through concrete actions.
 The focus is on two groups: workers at Danone sites provided by staffing agencies, and employees of subcontractors working on Danone sites.